 Gargoyle geckos A typical Gargoyle gecko enclosure for a breeding pair.
 A hatchling gargoyle gecko being removed from the incubator.
 We setup our baby gargoyles much the same way as we do other New Caledonian species.
 Individually in 6 qt Sterilite tubs.
 When feeding babies a diverse diet, we noticed that some would start skipping certain flavors and waiting for their favorites to come back through the rotation.
 We now feed our babies primarily only two flavors.
 Fig & Insects, and Fruit Mix with Insects.
 Both of these are served mixed 50/50 with Growth & Breeding with insects.
 Sometimes we like to “flavor it up” and add in fresh or frozen fruits.
 Our favorites are frozen wild blueberries and mango.
 Sometimes we will even add in multi-floral honey.
 Consistency should be smooth and almost an applesauce thickness.
 It will thicken a little more over the next several minutes.
 Babies don’t eat much.
 I like to imagine that their stomachs are half the size of their heads.
 No need to supply more than they can eat.
 I supply new food three times a week.
 A yellow reticulated baby.
-This one is a True F1 Yate locality.
-Another True F1 Yate baby.
+A beautiful reticulated juvenile.
 A baby from our red stripe group.
-These two geckos were LEGALLY field collected under permit by Frank Fast while on expedition in New Caledonia in the 90s.
-They are still producing and the male is “Ground Zero” for my yellow auric project.
+These two are the foundation of our yellow group.
 A trio of brown gargoyle geckos.
 The goal of this group is to produce offspring that show black and white.
 The red based group.
 A brown and white gargoyle gecko that often displays black and white.
 Some fresh genetics for 2022.
 A male yellow base red stripe.
 An adult female red base.
 A customer update picture.
 These are always welcome and encouraged.